 As described in our mission statement, we are devoted to covering and analyzing the most important (or entertaining) issues in the global health, aid and development arena.
 We are deadly serious about poverty, injustice and suffering.
 But not too serious.
 That’s deadly boring.

-Our board of directors:
+Our board of directors

 - Bill Foege, the man who beat smallpox, former head of the CDC and one of the original architects of the Gates Foundation’s global health mission

-- King Holmes, world-renowned infectious disease expert and head of global health at the University of Washington
+- King Holmes, world-renowned infectious disease expert and former head of global health at the University of Washington

-- Jim Simon, assistant managing editor at the Seattle Times and one of the most thoughtful journalists I know
+- Jim Simon, managing editor at the Seattle Times and one of the most thoughtful journalists I know